eduvpn/discovery/README.md

 how to do this exactly.

 The `out/organization_list.json` file is automatically generated.
-This file is used by the `server_internet` server ONLY!
+This file is used by the `secure_internet` servers ONLY!
 You can specify the metadata URLs the SP is linked to in `_metadata_url_list` (as an array).
 A special case is `_is_feide_sp` which is set to `true` for `guest.eduvpn.no` only.
 In this case the WAYF's HTML is scraped.

-SAML metadata files (and the Feide WAYF HTML) is cached in the `cache/` folder.
+SAML metadata files (and the Feide WAYF HTML) are cached in the `cache/` folder.
 You probably want to delete those regularly in order to sync up with any added/removed IdPs in the metadata.

 There is no signature verification of the SAML metadata as of this moment, this is something that should probably be implemented at some point.
 This attack